baney75/barnlabs-t3/docs/seed.md

 **Project:** BarnLabs Application V2
 **Objective:** To build a full-stack application from the current directory to production, migrating from the `old_codebase` to the T3 Stack.
-**Stack:** Next.js, Vercel, Neon (PostgreSQL/Prisma), Cloudflare R2, NextAuth.js, Tailwind CSS, React Three Fiber, shadcn/ui.
+**Stack:** Next.js, Vercel, Neon (PostgreSQL/Prisma), UploadThing, NextAuth.js, Tailwind CSS, React Three Fiber, shadcn/ui.

 ---